 Bob Bullock was a native Texan first and last, one who loved the state and its heritage and recognized the need to preserve its history.
-A second generation Texan, he began to put that love for the state and its people to work with his early service on the State Historical Commission in the 1960s.
+A third generation Texan, he began to put that love for the state and its people to work with his early service on the State Historical Commission in the 1960s.

 His love for Texas and its history carried over to influence the preservation of his own records and the legacy of the 40 years he served the state.